yazz/VisualJS/README.md

 - Neo4j has funding and a large customer base, so they should be around a long time
 - Neo4j has a dual licensing model, similar to Coils

-Once Postgres and other databases have full realtime support then Neo4j support can be revisited.
+Once Coils has finished the realtime support of Postgres and other databases then Neo4j support can be revisited.

+### When will full Postgres realtime support be available?
+The realtime support for Coils is based around the Meteor.js realtime system in that Coils uses a clientside cache connected to a server which contains the full data for each connected client.